Div 296 Tax (Proportionate Tax on Earnings on Member Accounts Over $3m)

 Will earnings only include capital gains that have occurred since since 1 July 2026 or all capital gains?

 Let’s say a fund purchased a property 10 years ago for $1m.
 On 30 June 2026 it is valued at $1.9m and is subsequently sold in June 2027 for $2m.
 For fund tax purposes the assessable capital gain, ignoring any other nuances, would be 2/3rds of the sale price minus the purchase price or 2/3 x ($2m – $1m) = $666,667.
-Without grandfathering, this would also be the amount included in fund earnings for the purposes of Div 296.
-This retrospectivity would be fundamentally inequitable as it would include the growth that occurred well before Div 296 came into effect.
-Under a grandfathered situation, the assessable income for Div 296 purposes would be 2/3rds of the sale price minus the value on 1 July 2026 or 2/3 x ($2m – $1.9m) = $ 66,667.
+Without cost base resetting, this would also be the amount included in fund earnings for the purposes of Div 296.

 Will contributions affect the level of Div 296 tax payable?

-Not directly but there could be an affect.
+Not directly but there can be an effect.
 The tax liability applicable to concessional contributions will NOT have an effect on earnings, as only investment earnings count, but any contribution could cause the member’s total super balance at year’s end, to breach the threshold thereby attracting Div 296 tax.

 Example.
 Wendy has a 29 June 2027 member balance of $3m million.
 The investment earnings attributed to her account for the 2027 year are $200k.
 On 30 June she make a $300k downsizer contribution thereby increasing her 30 June 2027 total super balance to $3.3m.
 Had she not made the downsizer contribution her total super balance would have been $3m so no Div 296 tax would be payable but, because the contribution has taken her over the threshold, she now has a tax liability as follows.